-Fig. 3 The JAXA owned flight simulator used with the Dornier Do228-202 propeller airplane model and scene with rich texture.
+Figure 3: The JAXA owned flight simulator used with the Dornier Do228-202 propeller airplane model and scene with rich texture.

-5 Proposed Modeling Method
+5. Proposed Modeling Method

-The cues relied on depend on the task, the availability of other cues, the experiment setup and also on a pilot's experience or even preference.
+The cues used are strongly influenced by the task, the availability of other cues, the experiment setup and also on a pilot's experience or even preference.
 Identification of the cues which contribute most to the pilot's control is therefore a major part of the proposed assessment.